awesomeeng/awesome-log/README.md

 # AwesomeLog

 AwesomeLog is a Log System for enterprise ready nodejs applications.
-It provides a basic out of the box logging solution that is ready to go with zero configuration but also gives you a highly configurable logging solution that with the power to do your logging right.
+It provides a basic out of the box logging solution that is ready to go with zero configuration but also gives you a highly configurable logging solution with the power to do your logging right.

 ## Why Another Log Solution?